Bedrock-OSS/regolith/docs/_pages/docs/filters/online-filters.md

 If you need some default configuration files for your remote filter, you can create a folder called `data` in your filter folder.
 Here, you can store your default configuration files.
 When a user runs `regolith install`, this data folder will be moved into their data folder, namespaced under the name of the filter.

-You can learn more about this flow here TODO LINK.
+You can learn more about this flow [here](/regolith/docs/data-folder).